nlafon/WCAGCompChecker/README.md

 To use the program go to: **http://127.0.0.1:8000/home** in your browser

-# TODO
+# High Priority TODO:
-- Make alt txt violation src image attribute absolute (add src website url so image render of results view)
+- Make alt txt violation src image attribute URL absolute (jinja can’t render images without complete URL)
 - Fix red rectangle on results page.
-It's a image with constant size and needs to be more dynamic
+It's an image with constant size and needs to be more dynamic as the results could be any length.
-- Make our own site complient with WCAG
+- Make our own site compliant with WCAG.
+- Make results view render pretty.

 [pipenv]: <https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv>
 [wcag]: <https://www.w3.org/WAI/standards-guidelines/wcag/>